Jack Straw Artist Residency Programs

 Artist Support & New Media Gallery FAQs

 Currently our New Media Gallery exhibits are open to the public, but viewable by appointment only.
-Opening receptions and artist talks are being held in person, with guests asked to pre-register via email.
+Opening receptions and artist talks are being held in person.
 The projects selected for the 2023-2024 year of the Jack Straw New Media Gallery will be scheduled to show no earlier than fall of 2023, so we are hopeful that we’ll be able to present them as planned.
 However, given the level of uncertainty due to the coronavirus pandemic, it is possible there may be unexpected changes in the schedule or details of this program.

 Is the Artist Support Program mainly for musicians?